 CU: Talent presses Ctrl + G.

-SCREEN: Talent records CE size calls.
+SCREEN: Talent highlights column containing CE size calls.

 In order to account for biased amplicon mobility patterns during capillary electrophoresis, calculate accurate VNTR repeat counts by employing the acquired size calls in combination with the locus-specific variables [1-LM].
 The formula may be implemented in a spreadsheet template for automation [2-TXT].